-This type of coverage kicks in if your vehicle is struck by another vehicle, or if your vehicle strikes an inanimate object or turns over.
+This type of coverage kicks in if your vehicle is struck by another vehicle, or if your vehicle strikes an inanimate object or rolls over.

-Also known as comprehensive coverage, this type of coverage offers financial protection against a range of risks from theft to weather-related damage.
+Also known as comprehensive coverage, this type of coverage provides compensation physical loss or damage ranging from theft to fender-benders to weather-related damage.

 If you or your employees cause bodily injury or property damage to a third party while driving your commercially insured vehicle, your policy will cover the damages.